rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/editing-clusters/_index.md

 ## Upgrading Kubernetes

-Following an upgrade to the latest version of Rancher, you can update your existing clusters to use latest version of Kubernetes supported by Rancher.
-Prior to release, we test Rancher with the latest versions of to ensure compatibility.
-Any version of Kubernetes listed in the Rancher UI is fully supported.
+Following an upgrade to the latest version of Rancher, you can update your existing clusters to use the latest supported version of Kubernetes.
+Before a new version of Rancher is released, it's tested with the latest versions of Kubernetes to ensure compatibility.

 >**Recommended:** Before upgrading Kubernetes, [backup your cluster]({{< baseurl >}}/rancher/v2.x/en/backups).